 4. You’re teaching your older child valuable lessons

-Saying goodbye to your older child as an only child is hard, but you’re also giving her valuable lessons as a sibling.
-She’ll learn:
+Saying goodbye to your older child as an only child is hard, but you’re also giving him valuable lessons as a sibling.
+He’ll learn:

 - Self-sufficiency.
-Now more than ever will she need to do things on her own.
-Maybe things she’d never consider starting until much later had she been an only child.
-Things like using the potty by herself, putting her toys away, or fetching her own sippy cup.
+Now more than ever will he need to do things on his own, things he’d never consider starting until much later had he been an only child.
+For instance, he’ll use the potty by himself, put his toys away, or fetch his own sippy cup.

 - Responsibility.
-As the big sister, she’ll assume a leadership role.
-In the past, she’d always been the child, but now she’ll feel responsible and mature.
-She might be accountable for certain duties now that she has a little sibling to care for.
+As the big sibling, he’ll assume a leadership role.
+In the past, he’d always been the child, but now he’ll feel responsible and mature.
+He might be accountable for certain duties now that he has a little sibling to care for.

 How to make the adjustment easier

-Any guilt you may feel about adding to the family will go away once your little one arrives.
+The feeling of second child guilt will go away once your little one arrives.
 Yes, it’ll be different, but your life will change for the better in so many ways.

-Maybe it’s during the ten minutes you walk her to preschool.
-Or when you giggle while making the bed and fanning the sheets high in the air.
-Or while folding yet another basket of laundry.
-I would sneak away for half an hour with my eldest to our nearest coffee shop.
+Maybe it’s during the 20 minutes you walk around the block, or giggling while making the bed and fanning the sheets high in the air.
+Perhaps it’s folding yet another basket of laundry together, or playing a game of cards between nursing sessions.

-Though in small doses, these simple moments are some of the best times to be with your older child.
+Though in small doses, these simple moments are some of the best times to be with him.

-2. Talk with your older child even when doing baby tasks
+2. Talk to your older child while doing baby tasks

-3. Help her be excited about the baby
+3. Help you child feel excited about the baby

-Seeing how excited your older child is about the new baby will help you cope with your guilt.
-It’s hard to let go of the past when you see how eager she is to meet her baby brother.
+Seeing how excited your older child is about the new baby will help you cope with your own guilt.
+It’s hard to hang onto the guilt when you see how eager he is to meet his new baby brother.

-Be realistic about her expectations, but also get her excited.
-This is, after all, an exciting part of her life!
-Yes, it’ll be a challenge, but she’ll have so many things to look forward to as a big sister.
+Be realistic about his expectations, but do get him excited.
+This is, after all, an exciting part of his life!
+Yes, it’ll be a challenge, but he’ll have so many things to look forward to as a big sibling.

-Talk about all the benefits she’ll have, such as helping to care for her a little baby and shushing him to sleep.
+Talk about the benefits he’ll have, like helping to care for his little baby and shushing him to sleep.
 A few other ideas:

-- Get her a doll or stuffed animal to practice being a big sister to.
+- Get him a doll or stuffed animal to practice being a big sibling to.

-- Get her her own “baby book” she can fill out about her pretend baby doll or toy.
+- Get him his own “baby book” he can fill out about his pretend baby doll or toy.

-- Ask her to come with you to pick out simple onesies and blankets for the baby.
+- Ask him to come with you to pick onesies and blankets for the baby.

 - Read books about welcoming a new baby (here are my favorites).

-The guilt and sadness you feel towards your older child is normal, but manageable.
-You’ll bond with her in new ways and give her the gift of a sibling.
-She’ll learn valuable lessons as a big sister.
-And your heart will swell at seeing how much she prizes her new baby sibling.
+The guilt and sadness you feel about your older child as an only child is normal, but manageable.
+You’ll bond with him in new ways and give him the gift of a sibling.
+He’ll learn valuable lessons as a big brother, and your heart will swell at seeing how much he prizes the new baby.

-Having a new baby to the family doesn’t follow conventional math.
-Adding an extra child to your limited time should mean your love and attention is divided in half.
+Having a new baby doesn’t follow conventional math.
+You’d think adding an extra child to your limited time would mean your love and attention are further divided.

-Except it doesn’t work that way.
-Your new baby—and your older child—will only make your love double in size.
+Except parenthood doesn’t work that way.
+Your new baby and your older child—and the bond they’ll have—will only make your love double in size.

 Get more tips about welcoming a new baby: